 The jury, however, did not believe his pleas of innocence.
 He was found guilty after just ten minutes of deliberation and Arthur Devereux was hanged at Pentonville prison on 15th August 1905.

 Was there reasonable doubt in this case?
 It is quite possible that Arthur Devereux was telling the truth and it was a tragic murder-suicide which took his family from him rather than murder at his own hand.

 I would have liked to see a summary conclusion chapter at the end of Miscarriages of Justice.
 For such a thought-provoking book some final conclusions after these presented cases would have ended the book very nicely.
 Nevertheless, this was a very enjoyable read including a number of cases I was not aware of before.
 Furthermore, the invitation to consider each case and come to my own conclusion was a welcome one and a different approach than other books on a similar subject matter.

-A very well organised, researched and well presented book on miscarriages of justice within the UK in the 20th century.
+A very well organized, researched and well-presented book on miscarriages of justice within the UK in the 20th century.
 The skill of John J Eddleston in presenting his research in easy to read chapters which maintain your interest is evident throughout.
 This is a book which will satisfy anyone with an interest in criminal history and the Criminal Justice System.
 A book which ensures these significant cases from history are not forgotten and pushed aside and one which encourages examination of whether these systems of our time made the right decision and what could have, and maybe should have, been done differently.

 You can purchase a copy of Miscarriages of Justice: Famous London Cases at Pen & Sword Books.

-Bombers, Rioters and Police Killers: Violent Crime and Disorder in Victorian Britain The crimes we see today were not only prevalent in Victorian times, but a significant part of Victorian life.
+Bombers, Rioters and Police Killers: Violent Crime and Disorder in Victorian Britain The crimes we see today were not only prevalent in Victorian times but a significant part of Victorian life.
 [Read Review]